Chondroitin msm supplement and arthritis joint health

 This powerful joint formula includes several herbal extracts and nutrients that play a role in joint health.
 Ingredients include: Glucosamine sulfate (from shellfish), Chondroitin sulfate, MSM made by Fine Nutraceuticals by the trademarked name Lignisul MSM, CMO complex, turmeric, boswellia serrata extract, cat's claw extract, devil's claw extract, grape seed extract, and sea cucumber.

-Buy Chondroitin msm, Joint Power Rx with chondroitin, MSM supplement for healthy joints as we age, Glucosamine supplement, or to see a complete list of high quality supplement products
+Buy Chondroitin msm supplement, Joint Power Rx with chondroitin, MSM supplement for healthy joints as we age, Glucosamine supplement, or to see a complete list of high quality supplement products

 Chondroitin sulfate 400 mg per tablet

 Suggested Use: 2 to 4 chondroitin msm tablets daily, or as recommended by your health care professional.